 Techniques may include:

-• How to get water and bush food
+- how to get water and forage for food in the bush,

-• Identification of the more common species of snakes as well as the potentially lethal species of snakes.
+- identification of common snake species as well as the potentially lethal species of snakes,

-• Recognition of the venomous insects and arachnids in South Africa, which are of medical importance to human beings.
+- recognition of the venomous insects and arachnids in South Africa, which are of medical importance to people.

 Camp Set-up, Management and Logistics

-Camp life will have a large influence on your time in the field and consideration of access to water, shade and emergency care are all important considerations.
-Discussions and assessment of locations will get you thinking of this practical aspect of bush life that can make life a little easier in the field.
-This will also cover camp procedures so that people know an estimated time of arrival (ETA) and where you have gone.
+Camp life will have a large influence on your time in the field, so access to water, shade, and emergency care are all important considerations.
+As you assess locations, you’ll discuss these s practical aspects of bush life that make it a little easier in the field.
+This will also cover camp procedures such as sharing estimated times of arrival (ETA) and where you have gone.

-• Field health and safety practices – managing risk, risk assessment and management, crisis management, leadership and Emergency Action Plans (EAP).
+- field health and safety practices – risk assessment and management, crisis management, leadership, and Emergency Action Plans (EAP),

 Identification of fauna and flora

-Therefore, alongside large mammal identification, this section of the course will include an understanding of biomes, plant classification and identification, as most students will have covered this in their studies and can put theory into practice.
-These skills will also be put in the context of habitat management as a methods used by wildlife managers as a tool for wildlife conservation.
+Alongside large mammal identification, this section of the course will include an understanding of biomes, and plant identification and classification.
+These skills will also be studied in the context of habitat management, as methods used by wildlife managers for wildlife conservation.

-• Understand the concept of veld management as a tool for wildlife conservation.
+- understand the concept of veld (field) management as a tool for wildlife conservation,

 Animal behaviour in relation to safety and data collection

-Many field biologists may have research interests focused on wildlife species and their behaviour, but learning about animal behaviour and how to interpret it is important for anyone conducting work in the wilderness.
-This aspect of the course will focus on animal behaviour, their signals and learning how to track and to be safe around them.
+Many students may have research interests focused on wildlife species and their behaviour, but learning about animal behaviour and how to interpret it is important for anyone conducting work in the wilderness.
+This aspect of the course will focus on animal behaviour, their warning signals, and learning how to track, identify by tracks, and to be safe around them.